General

 All About Payments

-Payments go out every month on the 25th. (or next business day)
+Payments go out automatically on the 25th of every month. (or next business day)

 - For U.S. artists - Enter your PayPal email address in your Payments Settings.